Imago

 If Islam Makhachev is open to new stages and new opponents, the line behind him is already getting loud.
 Ian Machado Garry’s head coach, Diego Lima, recently made the case that the Irish welterweight deserves first crack at Makhachev’s 170-pound belt after going 10–1 in the UFC.

+Garry’s 2025 run with wins over Carlos Prates and Belal Muhammad, with his only pro loss coming on short notice to Shavkat Rakhmonov, is the résumé Lima keeps pointing to.
 In a recent interview with MMA Fighting, Lima shared, “It’s a division where it’s hard to pick a favorite in almost every fight. … But I believe that, without a doubt, the fight to make for the title is Ian Garry.”

-That’s why Lima pushed back on the idea of Kamaru Usman jumping the queue after one win in his last four.
+That’s why Lima pushed back on the idea of Kamaru Usman jumping the line after one win in his last four.
 He didn’t mince words about the politics either, noting both Usman and Makhachev are managed by Ali Abdelaziz.
 His solution?
 Don’t even get dragged into that debate.

 Why Garry over the rest of the division?
 The answer, according to him, is simple: “He sells a lot.
 I believe he has all the characteristics and requirements to face Islam Makhachev for the welterweight 170 title.”

-A White House clash against Ilia Topuria would be historic and risky.
+A clash at White House against Ilia Topuria would be historic and risky.
 A welterweight title defense against a rising name like Ian Machado Garry would test Islam Makhachev in a different way, against youth, pace, and hype.
 So what’s the smart play?
 Let us know your thoughts in the comments below!